-The desire of the University is to encourage students to complete individualized, directed study courses within a reasonable period.
+The desire of the university is to encourage students to complete individualized, directed study courses within a reasonable period.

 - Students are expected to complete each course within the semester in which they are enrolled in the directed study class.
-Therefore, early enrollment in a directed study course is imperative. - No extensions are available for directed study courses and directed study coursework not completed by the end of the semester in not subject to an incomplete grade unless there are dire emergencies situations.
-In such case, incomplete grade procedures must be followed.
+Therefore, early enrollment in a directed study course is imperative. - No extensions are available for directed study courses and directed study coursework not completed by the end of the semester is not subject to an incomplete grade unless there are dire emergencies.
+In such cases, incomplete grade procedures must be followed.